 Each of these has it’s own advantages and disadvantages.
 I’ve explained the differences between these types of telescopes in this article.

 If there are any terms you are unfamiliar with, please refer to my glossary for an explanation.

 A refracting telescope is the simplest type of telescope and probably the most recognizable.
-It’s design is so simple, that it is essentially a tube with a lens at each end.
+It’s design is so simple.
+Basically it is a tube with a lens at each end.

 How Refracting Telescopes Work

-(1) Light enters through a main objective lens at one end.
+- Light enters through a main objective lens at one end (1).

-(2) The lens refracts (bends) the light to a point of focus at the other end.
+- The lens refracts (or bends) the light to a point of focus (2).

-(3) This is then magnified to form an image by the eyepiece which is inserted in the other end of the telescope.
-The eyepiece can be moved back and forth to adjust the sharpness of the focus.
+- This is then magnified to form an image by the eyepiece at the other end (3).

 Advantages of Refracting Telescopes